19JeHe92/HIWI_Interaktive_Grafik/README.md

 ![alt Copy data into correct directory](https://github.com/19JeHe92/HIWI_Interaktive_Grafik/blob/master/howto/img/apache_server_9.JPG)

+Note: If you do not want to install any program you can use the portable version of XAMPP.

 #### Run project in browser
 Go back to your browser and navigate to `localhost`.
 (Localhost means the file is coming from your computer and not from an external server).